iced-rs/iced_audio/ROADMAP.md

 ## Widgets I will get to once I learn more DSP concepts

 * [ ] `Oscilloscope` - displays oscillations of an audio signal in a given time window
-* [ ] `Spectrometer` - displays the amplitude of a range of frequencies from 20hz to 20000hz.
+* [ ] `SpectrumAnalyzer` - displays the amplitude of a range of frequencies from 20hz to 20000hz.

 ## Widgets I will get to at some point